Geirangerfjord. Ørnesvingen Observation Deck

-To the left is the source of the fjord, at this point the glacier began to cut through the mountains below sea level.
-On the banks of the glacier valley is the town of Geiranger, one of the tourist Parl of Norway.
+On the Bank of the glacier valley is located the town of Geiranger, one of the tourist gems of Norway.

 The main part of tourists gets to this wonderful area by water: on the Hellesilt-Geiranger ferry, on the regular Hurtigruten line Express trains and cruise ships.
 Today the Costa Luminosa liner is visiting here.

 Next to the parking there is a small picturesque waterfall.

 The unnamed river originates on the slope of the Turrvass mountain at an altitude of about 800 meters.

 The construction of the road formed an artificial threshold on the river.

 The water passes under the road, and at the observation platform falls down from a transparent ledge.

 They say that if you throw a coin on the ledge, the most secret desires are fulfilled.